-In 2018, Antero Midstream became a member of ONE Future.
-ONE Future is an industry collective focused on voluntarily reducing methane emissions across the natural gas supply chain, to lower emissions to 1.0% or less of total natural gas production by 2025.
+In 2018, Antero Resources became a member of ONE Future.

+ONE Future is an industry collective focused on voluntarily reducing methane emissions across the natural gas supply chain, with a goal to lower emissions to 1% or less of total natural gas production by 2025.
 ONE Future's target is a science-based methane emission intensity target.
 The target seeks to ensure that fuel switching to natural gas will create GHG reduction benefits.
-Antero's methane leak loss rate was at 0.017% in 2019, which is well ahead of the ONE Future cumulative industry goal of 1.0% and the gathering and boosting segment goal of 0.08% by 2025.
-At 0.017%, Antero out performed above their industry peers in 2018 who had an average intensity of 0.03%.
+Antero's methane leak loss rate was at 0.046% in 2019, which is well ahead of the ONE Future cumulative industry goal of 1.0% and the gas production segment goal of 0.28% by 2025.
+At 0.046%, Antero outperformed their industry peers in 2018 who had an average leak loss rate of 0.10%.
 ONE Future releases an annual report that is available for public review here.